AfricArxiv/AfricArXiv-overview/PKP-OPS.md

 **community effort**
 The PKP translation toolset [Weblate](https://weblate.org/en/) is announced and described at https://pkp.sfu.ca/2020/01/22/introducing-weblate-a-new-path-for-ojs-omp-translations/
 Anyone is welcome to work on translations, including starting new ones that will be collected and included with the next releases of the software.
-We call on the AfricArXiv community for volunteer translations into African languages; e-mail us to contribute@africarxiv.org
+We call on the AfricArXiv community for volunteer translations into African languages; e-mail us to contribute@africarxiv.org PKP Translation User Guide: [OJS/OMP 3.2 Translations with Weblate](https://docs.google.com/document/d/16WvPzofTMPlsTwivo_czEvKWrIQEpdcWyqpgXSbokBQ/edit) (GoogleDoc)

 ## OJS Usage in Africa: